Minimal change disease: Epidemiology

 Minimal change disease is most common in very young children but can occur in older children and adults.

 It is by far the most common cause of nephrotic syndrome in children, accounting for 70–90% of children >1 year of age.
 After puberty, it is caused by minimal change disease about half the time.
 Among young children, boys seem to be more likely to develop minimal change disease than girls (about 2:1).
 Minimal change disease is seen in about 16 in every 100,000 children, being more common in South Asians and Native Americans, but rarer in African Americans.

 In adults, it accounts for less than 15% of adults diagnosed with nephrotic syndrome.

-Etymology
+Other names for the disease

 Minimal change disease has been called by many other names in the medical literature, including minimal change nephropathy, minimal change nephrosis, minimal change nephrotic syndrome, minimal change glomerulopathy, foot process disease (referring to the podocyte foot processes, nil disease (referring to the lack of pathologic findings on light microscopy), nil lesions, lipid nephrosis, and lipoid nephrosis.